moneymanagerex/moneymanagerex/README.md

 ## Tips

-* Database file (both regular and encrypted) can be opened directly with [wxsqliteplus]
+* Database files (both regular and encrypted) can be opened directly with [wxsqliteplus]
 * Download dozens of useful reports from the [general reports] repository
 * Star this repository if you feel it is helpful [![st]][stargazers]